J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Back to the recipe box and adding a new recipe.
 Seperated out ingredients into their own array by splitting at commas and used trim() to remove any leading and trailing whitespace in the name and ingredients.
 Then this all gets added to local storage and the app updates.
 Finally added a cancel button to the add box so it can be closed without adding a recipe.

 The last bit of functionality to add is the ability to edit recipes.
 Added an edit box, which could be toggled to appear and disappear the same as the Add box, though a little more complex as the edit box belongs to App but is triggered further down the hierachy.
-The edit box has a form that has the same fields as the Add box, however in this case it needs to contain the
+The edit box has a form that has the same fields as the Add box, however in this case it needs to contain the existing name and ingredients as default text.

+Run into a problem with passing the name and ingredients to the Add component when triggering the edit box - the state doesn't update until the second click.
+I can't tell why.
+Maybe the edit box shouldn't be a direct child of App, but sit under the ingredients list?
+That way there's no need to pass state around when it doesn't need to be passed.

 **Thoughts:** I'm just happy with how fast and painless this has been.
 I hope that wasn't too soon.